daniel-araujo/proctal/README.md

 > **Note**
 >
-> This is work in progress and as such the API is unstable and the
-> documentation is done as an afterthought.
-This will change as the project
-> matures.
->
-> It's currently only tested on x86-64 Linux.
+> This is work in progress.
+It's currently only tested on x86-64 Linux.

 ## Content